ParallelMaths/parallel/pages/10-08-map-mathematics.md

 {.col-5}

 ^^^ hint id=5_1 marks=1
-In answering this question we use the fact that the area of a circle with radius `r` is `πr2`.
+In answering this question we use the fact that the area of a circle with radius `r` is `πr^2`.

-The area of the shaded annulus is the area inside the outer circle of radius 14 cm less the area inside the inner circle of radius 2 cm.
+The area of the shaded annulus is the area inside the outer circle of radius 14 cm minus the area inside the inner circle of radius 2 cm.
 Therefore this area is, in cm<sup>2</sup>,

 `π(14^2) − π(2^2) = 196π − 4π = 192π`.
 ^^^